 While you are here I suggest you check out all my other delicious Canadian Recipes.
 Some of the recipes are new while others are well over 50 years old but they all originated in Canada.

-You will need these ingredients to make this recipe: Light Brown Sugar, All Purpose Flour, Milk, Unsalted Butter, Egg and Pie Crust.
+You will need these ingredients to make this French Canadian Sugar Pie recipe (see recipe card for quantities): Light Brown Sugar, All Purpose Flour, Milk, Unsalted Butter, Egg and Pie Crust.

 🥣 How to Make French Canadian Sugar Pie